 The Consulting Resume: How Is It Different?

-If you have taken a generic resume writing workshop, you might think following the template is all you have to include on your BCG resume.
+If you have taken a generic resume writing workshop, you might think following the template is all you have to do to craft a winning BCG resume.
 Not so fast!
-Making a resume for consulting is its own animal, with notable differences even from related fields (such as finance).
+Developing a resume for consulting is its own animal, with notable differences even from related fields (such as finance).

 The main thing that sets the consulting resume apart is that consulting firms want to see resumes that reflect the requisite skills of successful consultants.
-And what are these skills?
-Core consulting skills include:
+In most cases, firms aren’t hiring you for your subject matter expertise.
+They are hiring you for your skills and ability to drive impact.
+Core consulting skills to include are:

-In addition, at BCG, the firm values applicants who demonstrate leadership capabilities, innovation, curiosity, and the ability to impact others.
-Analytical skills, communication skills, and business acumen are equally important – if not more important – for all consulting firms.
+In addition, BCG values applicants who demonstrate innovation, curiosity, and the ability to impact others.

 What Should a Consulting Resume Include?